is about the journeys, books and films of Tony and Marion. And it's about the

 we met with Sue over

 a few glasses of Chilean vino to visit memory lane complete with its recordings

-of a Christmas party which Sue held in Santiago.
-Stories about the Ares,
+of the Christmas party Sue held in Santiago.
+Stories about the Ares, the

-the Panama canal and and cargo-ship life featured highly as such leisurely times
+Panama canal and and cargo-ship life featured highly as such leisurely times are

-are past.
-Sue continued her life teaching and Chile has drawn her back a couple
+past.
+Sue continued her life teaching and Chile has drawn her back a couple of

 back to our three years of filming and writing which came with two unexpected